navcoin/NavHub/content/get-involved/index.md

     gradient=""
     fontColor="#FFF">}}

     <p>NavCoin has a thriving community all over the world, and you can be part of it.
-It's not just for developers with blockchain expertise, people contribute their creative, business and networking skills too.
-Whatever you bring to the community you'll find a warm welcome and support from people who share your passion for NavCoin.
-Here are some handy resources that help make joining the NavCoin community easy. </p>
+It's not just for developers with blockchain expertise - people contribute their creative, business and networking skills too.
+Whatever you bring to the community, you'll find a warm welcome and support from people who share your passion for NavCoin.
+So if you're looking to get started, here are some handy resources that help make joining the NavCoin community easy. </p>
 {{< /left_image_section >}}
 {{< links_section
     containerPadding="40px 0 60px 0"